slipstreamamx/DevOps-Course-Starter2021/README.md

 9. Create a ".env.j2" template file on the control node and include the variables as per .env.j2 template.

-10.Create a file called "todoapp.service on the control node and include the details as per todoapp.service
+10. Create a file called "todoapp.service on the control node and include the details as per todoapp.service

 11. Start the app by running ansible-playbook YOUR_PLAYBOOK_FILE -i YOUR_INVENTORY_FILE. then visit the site in your browser using the IP address of the host VM followed by ":5000"